 All you need to know about the Screen of Green

-Here are each sections of this tutorial if you want to jump straight to the part that interests you:
+Before we get into it, here a table of content of the tutorial if you want to jump straight to the part that interests you:

-<h2id=”what-is-scrog”>What is SCROG or the Screen Of Green ?
+What is SCROG, aka the Screen Of Green ?

-SCROG is the acronym if Screen of Green.
-This technique of cultivating your Marijuana allowing you to have multiple Apex’s on your plant.
+SCROG is the acronym of Screen of Green.
+This Marijuana cultivation technique allows you to have multiple Apex’s on your plant.

 With more access to light your branches will be able to produce more energy, giving you some nice big buds!